Pan Am: Disposal of non-core assets and operational cutbacks

 Acker followed up the asset disposal program he had inherited from his predecessor with operational cutbacks.
-Most prominent among these was the discontinuation of the round-the world service from October 31, 1982, when Pan Am ceased flying between Delhi, Bangkok and Hong Kong due to the sector's unprofitability.
+Most prominent among these was the discontinuation of the round-the-world service from October 31, 1982, when Pan Am ceased flying between Delhi, Bangkok, and Hong Kong due to the sector's unprofitability.
 To provide additional seating capacity for its 1983 spring/summer season, the airline also acquired three passenger Boeing 747-200Bs from Flying Tigers, who took four of Pan Am's 747-100 freighters in return.

 Fleet restructuring

-Despite Pan Am's precarious financial situation, in the summer of 1984, Acker went ahead with an order for new Airbus models in wide-body and narrow-bodied aircraft, becoming the second American company to order Airbus aircraft, after Eastern Air Lines.
+Despite Pan Am's precarious financial situation, in the summer of 1984, Acker went ahead with an order for new Airbus models in wide-body and narrow-body aircraft, becoming the second American company to order Airbus aircraft, after Eastern Air Lines.
 These advanced aircraft, economically and operationally superior to the 747s and 727s Pan Am operated at the time, were intended to make the airline more competitive.
-In 1985, new A310-221s began replacing 727s on the Internal German Services (IGS) and A300s flew in the Caribbean networks later that year.
-From early 1986, additional new longer range A310-222s replaced some of the 747s on the slimmed-down transatlantic network following ETOPS certification (approval by the Federal Aviation Administration (FAA) of transoceanic flying with twin-engined aircraft).
-The first A310 ETOPS transatlantic route was New York-JFK to Hamburg, Detroit to London followed shortly after that.
+In 1985, new A310-221s began replacing 727s on the Internal German Services (IGS), and A300s flew in the Caribbean networks later that year.
+From early 1986, additional new longer-range A310-222s replaced some of the 747s on the slimmed-down transatlantic network following ETOPS certification (approval by the Federal Aviation Administration (FAA) of transoceanic flying with twin-engined aircraft).
+The first A310 ETOPS transatlantic route was New York-JFK to Hamburg; Detroit to London followed shortly after that.
 Pan Am's decision not to take delivery of the A320s and to sell its delivery positions to Braniff meant that the majority of its short-haul US domestic and European feeder routes, and most of its IGS services, continued to be flown with obsolete 727s until the airline's demise.
 This put Pan Am at a disadvantage against rivals operating state-of-the-art aircraft with greater passenger appeal.
 In September 1984, Pan American World Airways created a holding company called Pan Am Corporation to assume ownership and control of the airline and the services division.